limanjun99/chess-bot/README.md

 ## Strength Testing

-Development is done in the `dev` branch.
-Once a new version (typically with better strength) is ready, it will be merged into `main`, and tagged with `vx.y.z`.

 To build older versions (tagged with some `vx.y.z`) of the engine_cli binary, use the script `./scripts/build_engine_version.sh` (run it for usage info).
 Remember to set the environment variables `CC` and `CXX` if you need to use a different compiler.

 To test different versions of the engine, we use cutechess to perform a SPRT.
 Create a `engines.json` file (an example `engines.example.json` is provided).
 The command below tests whether the current version has improved since version 0.0.1.